 KANE’s service and maintenance operations include testing and calibrating instruments, replacing sensors where necessary and issuing appropriate certificates.

-Kane’s requirement was to be able to rapidly identify equipment returned for servicing and maintenance.
-Before introducing the new system it was necessary to manually check each instrument as it entered the service centre, finding the instrument’s serial number and looking for the related service history.
-With the volumes of instruments being handled this manual task was taking almost half a man day’s effort every day.
+Using the old system, each instrument had to be manually checked as it entered the service centre.
+The technician would then have to find the instrument’s serial number and the related service history.
+With the volumes of instruments being handled, these manual check-ins accounted for almost half a day’s work every day.

-Kane’s instrument return system provides:
+KANE’s instrument return system provides:

-- Immediate identification of returned instruments.
+- Immediate identification of returned instruments

-- Rapid retrieval of instrument service history.
+- Rapid retrieval of service history